 We certainly enjoyed learning about baby Jesus.
 But babies grow, and Jesus grew too.
-He learned to read, write, throw a ball, and help His mother and father . . . just like you.
+He learned to read, write, throw a ball, and help His mother and father just like you are learning to do.
 Then Jesus grew to be a teenager and a young man.
 Jesus' earthly father was Joseph.
 Joseph was a carpenter.
 He built things with wood.
 Joseph probably taught Jesus how to build things too.
-When Jesus was a man, God told Jesus to begin showing the people Who He was: God's Son.
+When Jesus was a man, God told Jesus to begin revealing Himself as God's Son.

-First, Jesus showed He was God's Son when He was baptized in the Jordan River.
-This showed Jesus' willingness to obey God and do all that His Heavenly Father wanted Him to do.
+First, Jesus showed He is God's Son during His baptism in the Jordan River.
+His baptism showed Jesus' willingness to obey God and do all that His Heavenly Father wanted Him to do.
 God was very pleased with His Son, Jesus.

 After Jesus' baptism, God led Jesus away to a quiet place where He could be alone for forty days.
 During those forty days, Jesus fasted and prayed.
-The word "fasted" means that Jesus did not eat at all for the forty days.
+The word "fasted" means that Jesus did not eat any food.
 He spent all His time praying to God and thinking about what God had sent Him to do on the earth.

 ASK: If you had not eaten any food for forty days, how would you feel?
-Discuss being hungry.
+(Discuss being hungry.)